replicatedhq/docs/docs/distributing-an-application/create-licenses.md

 ## Expiration (Required)
 When you create a license you can specify how the license will behave when it expires.
 The policy can ignore expiration, allow a running application to continue but prevent updates, or stop the running application and prevent updates.
-License expiration is supported in Replicated 2.1.0 or newer.
+License expiration to stop running the application is supported in Replicated 2.1.0 or newer.

 ## Custom License Fields (Optional)